bertjan/sdr-java/README.md

 Setting up a Raspberry Pi as a remote ADS-B / AIS receiver
 ---
 Prerequisite: install the latest Raspbian Linux release on the Pi.
+Instructions below have been tested on a Raspberry Pi model B+.

 Update the system
 ```